sf-explorer/documentation/genai/9-faq.md

 ### What is GenAI Explorer?

-GenAI Explorer is a Chrome extension for Salesforce developers and administrators to explore, test, and monitor Agentforce and Einstein AI capabilities.
+GenAI Explorer is a web application for Salesforce developers and administrators to explore, test, and monitor Agentforce and Einstein AI capabilities.
 It provides tools for chatting with agents, testing models, analyzing performance, and understanding AI configuration.

 ### Is GenAI Explorer free?